9/11 Memorials in Ireland

 The monument consists of a copper cylinder, which is intertwined with steel donated from the wreckage of the World Trade Center.
 Etched images of Sligo native and Civil War Brigadier General Michael Corcoran, one of the commanders of the Fighting 69th, adorn the structure.

-The inspiration for the memorial was Sean Tallon, a young fireman whose family had emigrated from Dondea to New York, and who frequently visited his grandparents in Dondea.
+The inspiration for the memorial was Sean Tallon, a young fireman whose family had emigrated from Donadea to New York, and who frequently visited his grandparents in Donadea.
 At the ceremony, Kildare Mayor Michael Fitzpatrick said “We wanted to do something to remember Sean and his colleagues and all the other public officials who died that day.
 This wonderful memorial is the result.”

 Glendalough, Co.
 Wicklow, one of Ireland’s most well-known places of Christian pilgrimage, offers visitors a quiet space to contemplate the events and aftermath of 9/11.
 Part of the larger spiritual journey of the Glendalough Hermitage Centre’s meditation garden, Br.
 Joseph McNally’s sculpture of the towers “marks the tragedy and challenge to peace posed by this event and is located in the context of a path reflecting on the defining choices we make.”